ttepatti/LinuxConfig/LemonbarREADME.md

 file outlines how to modify and change all of the different values and things on it.

+### Path

+All of Lemonbar's config files are located within ~/.i3/lemonbar

+Check there if you can't find something or want to modify something :)

 ### Lemonbar Networking

 Getting the networking features of lemonbar working can be a pain due to new